EMLoC: Emulator-based Memory-efficient Fine-tuning with LoRA Correction: Experiment

 We evaluate \modelname{} using InternVL2.5-8B as the base model under three realistic memory-constrained fine-tuning scenarios.
 These settings simulate user environments with training memory budgets equivalent to: fine-tuning a 4B model (denoted as $50\%$ compression ratio in the table), fine-tuning a 2B model ($25\%$), and fine-tuning a 2B model using QLoRA~\cite{dettmers2023qlora} quantization ($25\%$+QLoRA).
 As shown in \cref{tab:main}, \modelname{} consistently outperforms all baselines across both standard and domain-specific VQA benchmarks.
 The improvements are especially significant on specialized datasets, where adaptation to the target domain is essential.
 Notably, \modelname{} achieves performance closest to the upper bound set by full-model fine-tuning.

-These results also underscore the adaptability of our approach under varying memory constraints, maintaining strong performance even under the tightest budgets.
+These results underscore the adaptability of our approach under varying memory constraints, maintaining strong performance even under the tightest budgets.
 In contrast to the common strategy of fine-tuning smaller models, \modelname{} provides a more effective alternative by better leveraging the capacity of the full model.
 In addition, comparisons with UPop and Offsite-tuning demonstrate the advantages of our downstream-aware emulator construction.
 Unlike row-pruning or layer-dropping approaches that restrict architectural flexibility, our method tailors the emulator to downstream data without altering model structure, enabling more effective and generalizable adaptation.
+Finally, we note that EMLoC is orthogonal with existing techniques, such as gradient checkpointing~\cite{chen2016training} and quantization~\cite{dettmers2023qlora}.
+In our experiments, EMLoC is used together with these techniques, yet it consistently outperforms other baselines.
+This demonstrates that EMLoC is compatible with existing memory reduction methods, and can be integrated with them to achieve further efficiency gains.